AbuRahmannn/python-in-public/README.md

 Welcome to Python in Public, a repository where I learn and document Python concepts day by day.
-This project is about learning openly, improving consistency, and sharing knowledge with others.
+This is about learning openly, improving consistency, and sharing knowledge with others.

 🚀 Goal of This Repository
 ---------------------------